radixdlt/radixdlt-swift-archive/README.md

 ### Usage

 Here are some example usages.
-The code below is an exerpt of an existing the unit test [`TransferTokensTests.swift`](https://github.com/radixdlt/radixdlt-swift/blob/master/Tests/TestCases/Radix/0.%20Layer%207%20-%20APPLICATION%20(Transactions%2C%20Balances)/TransferTokensTests.swift)
+The code below is an excerpt of an existing the unit test [`TransferTokensTests.swift`](https://github.com/radixdlt/radixdlt-swift/blob/master/Tests/TestCases/Radix/0.%20Layer%207%20-%20APPLICATION%20(Transactions%2C%20Balances)/TransferTokensTests.swift)

+(In the Swift code below, for the sake of readability, we have written out the result as if the API's were synchronous.
+As you saw in above these methods they are asynchronous returning `Observables`, so we have omitted the appropriate [`toBlocking`](https://github.com/ReactiveX/RxSwift/blob/master/RxBlocking/ObservableConvertibleType+Blocking.swift) call.)

 #### Create Token

 ```swift
 let alice = RadixIdentity()

 // Instantiate a RadixApplicationClient connecting to a `localhost` in this example, with Alice identity
 let application = DefaultRadixApplicationClient(node: .localhost, identity: alice)